top of page

 —Adam Page

-[Check out what I and Gareth each had to say about this segment at the time in #AEWeekly #18]
+[Check out what Gareth and I each had to say about the Hangman X Punk segment at the time in #AEWeekly #18]

 Near the end of the World Championship match between Hangman and Punk at Double or Nothing 2022, there is a stretch with the officiant incapacitated and Page in control, when, due to the existential importance (in Page's mind, at least,) of preventing Punk from becoming champion, he grabs the World Championship belt from the timekeeper's table with the intent to crack his challenger over the head with it while the ref was out of the equation.
 But then, on the cusp of successfully warding off the threat to his reign of the insurgent Punk, Page vacillates, Hamlet-like—weapon in hand but unsure whether or not to use it.